[Please note: ACIM passages quoted in this article reference the Foundation for Inner Peace (FIP) Edition.]

 In this article, I would like to share what I learned.
 What exactly is a grievance?
 What are the consequences of holding grievances?
 Most importantly, how can we let grievances go?
 The answers I found to these questions have helped me become more effective in letting go of my grievances, and experiencing the happiness that lies beyond them.
 I hope what I share here will be equally helpful for you.

 We all have a general idea of what the word “grievance” means.
 We speak of holding a grievance against someone, and everyone knows what we’re talking about.
 Yet with words the Course uses, it can sometimes be helpful to examine the definition more closely.
 The Funk & Wagnalls Standard College Dictionary defines the word “grievance” as follows:

-1. a real or imaginary wrong regarded as cause for complaint or resentment.
-2. a feeling of resentment or hostility arising from a sense of having been wronged.
+- a feeling of resentment or hostility arising from a sense of having been wronged.

 We see two aspects of the word “grievance” here.
 First, a grievance is a perceived wrong (note that it may be imaginary), committed against you by someone or something outside you, a wrong that in your mind justifies your complaint and resentment.
 Second, a grievance is the feeling of resentment that arises from that perceived wrong.
 In short, a grievance is some external event (definition #1) about which you feel aggrieved (definition #2).
 A grievance says to the world, “You did something wrong to me, and I’m rightfully upset about it.”
 (It says this especially to other people—the Course’s material on grievances focuses almost exclusively on grievances against other people.)

 If you’re thinking that sounds an awful lot like the ego, you’re absolutely right.
 According to the Course, “the ego’s plan for salvation centers around holding grievances” (W-pI.71.2:1):